Unitarian Universalism and LGBTQ people: Unitarian Universalist Association

 The UUA has dedicated staff to becoming more welcoming and inclusive of LGBTQ people since 1973 through an office now called LGBTQ Ministries, making it the first major National Religious organization to establish an office in support of civil rights and social acceptance of LGBTQ people.
 The office of LGBTQ Ministries administers the Welcoming Congregation Program through which UU churches take action to increase their inclusion of LGBTQ people.

 Canadian Unitarian Council

 The Canadian Unitarian Council similarly supports the Welcoming Congregation Program and recognizes Welcoming Congregations.

 International Council of Unitarians and Universalists

-The defunct International Council of Unitarians and Universalists helped advocate for LGBT rights in Nigeria and Kenya.
+The defunct International Council of Unitarians and Universalists helped advocate for LGBTQ rights in Nigeria and Kenya.

 Interweave

-From 1993 until 2016, there was a fellowship of LGBT Unitarian Universalists and supporters called Interweave Continental, with a mission to work to end oppression based on sexual orientation and gender identity.
+From 1993 until 2016, there was a fellowship of LGBTQ Unitarian Universalists and supporters called Interweave Continental, with a mission to work to end oppression based on sexual orientation and gender identity.
 Interweave was a related organization of the UUA.
 Sometimes, an individual church's Welcoming Congregation Committee evolved into an Interweave Chapter.